duramaanu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that writes into file ls_cwd_content
-Script that duplicates the last line of the file iacta Script that deletes all the regular files with .js extension
+Script that duplicates the last line of the file iacta Script that deletes all the regular files with .js extension Script that counts the number of dir & sub-dir in current dir